jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 ## Individual Scenarios

+I'll begin by looking at individual home data for my residence in the Las Vegas, Nevada area.
+To keep things simple, I only look at a single month (August 2021), to keep electricity usage relatively consistent.
+Things get harder across an entire year when usage between seasons experience much larger swings.

-### Replace Peak Grid
+### Replace Super-Peak Grid Usage

-Here is a scenario using my home's data.
-The blue line in the top chart shows the electricity my family consumed hourly in August 2021.
+In the chart below, the blue line in the top chart shows the electricity my family consumed hourly in August 2021.
 Imagine I am limited to drawing a maximum level of power at any time from the grid.
 For example, this might be the median of each day's peak hourly usage in the evening.
 The red line in the top chart shows this limit of 11.5 kW.
 This set-up could be driven by a utility plan that encourages me (try to shift some peak usage to off-peak hours) or requires me (e.g., smart grid device) to avoid drawing excessive power at peak times in order to protect the grid.

 If I want to use more power than 11.5 kWh per in any hour during my own peak consumption hours, I must use home battery system that has stored energy from prior periods with lower usage.
 So the red line in the bottom chart shows how much aggregate has been drawn down from a full battery (represented by a 0 y-value at the top).